v5ma/selfawarenetworks/0abstractbump.md

 look up Sparse 3D reconstruction
 Sparse set of points from photos + camera positions

+# get this paper plateau potential(Milstein et al., 2020)
+search for papers that focus on 'synaptic efficacy'

 b0071y "(I think I can describe the sensory input path better than this)"

+4 firing states (b0232y)
+4 levels of conductance